dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native/index.md

 # react-native-workshop

-Today we'll be using react-native to build a simple iOS app that allows us to search YouTube (just like short assignment 4, way back when.)
+Today we'll be using react-native to build a simple react native app that allows us to search YouTube (just like short assignment 4, way back when.)

-Note: for this workshop, you don't need to clone or fork this repo.
-Everything we do will be done locally.

-** Another important note!
-If you are of the following people:

-  - Windows User
-  - Mac User who didn't follow instructions and didn't download XCode
-  - Mac User who didn't follow instructions and didn't update XCode

-It just takes a while to download/update XCode and we have lots to do today! (* cough * quiz * cough * )
+React Native is very cool - all your react skills can transfer over.

+⚠️ Important note!
+This is tested on OS X and requires an updated version of Xcode.
+If you are on windows or have a mixed operating systems on your team - we will be using [Expo.io](http://expo.io) to start your project rather than react-native-init.
+Expo provides a cool cloud simulator so you can test your app more easily.
+Everywhere you see the ☁️ symbol, is where you would do something slightly differently for Expo.

 ## Special Notes
 🚀 Take special note of this

 :snowflake: This is pretty cool

-:camera: Take a screenshot!

 ## Set Up:

+### Expo.io

+🚀 Go to http://expo.io and create a free account!

+### Command Line

 :warning: We should already have node installed on our machines, but just in case, let's go way to the beginning: